-The question is, how will today’s organizations that order pick, pack, ship and assemble products be impacted on a new minimum wage increase?
-Seattle, Washington has recently passed its record setting increase of its minimum wage rates.
+The question is, how will today’s organizations that order pick, pack, ship, and assemble products be impacted by a new minimum wage increase?
+Seattle, Washington has recently passed the record-setting increase of its minimum wage rates.
 It’s a trend that’s repeating across the country.
 Comments range from ridicule to praise.

 So why do I say this is no problem?
 If we are able to identify the failed processes and systems in our order picking, packing, shipping and assembly systems and successfully fix them, then we will generate more profitability and as a result be able to provide such an increase!
 Let us not forget, history proves this!

 Too often, I’ve seen warehouse and distribution centers utilize minimum wage employees as “instant fixes”.
 This does not solve the problem.
 Comments such as, “Is there a problem getting orders out?
 Get more sneakers on it.
 Inventory totally out of whack?
 Let’s get a sea of counters out there.
 Error rates too high?
 Let’s bring in the clowns… I mean the checkers to check the checkers”… you get the idea.
 Too often, we see warehouse and distribution centers utilize minimum wage employees to fix broken processes.